DOS Days

 Sound: As I've said often in this article so far, the lack of any sound option apart from the PC speaker makes this another game that's a painful experience to play.
 It's best to switch off the engine sounds, but even the siren (which you'll hear quite often as you speed around the city) is shrill.
 1/10

-Gameplay: Simply excellent - an open world 3D polygon-filled city to explore, and it's 1989!
+Gameplay: Simply excellent - an open world 3D polygon-filled city to explore, and all this in 1989!
 Spectrum Holobyte/Sphere are to be applauded for squeezing so much into a game that can run on very old PC hardware.
 The races are good, though given that you can pick your own route, it's easy to cheat, and this gets boring pretty quickly.
 The best aspect of this game is its 'Explore' mode which gives you time to cruise the streets and take in the sights.
 Spectrum Holobyte also provided a 2-player mode in Vette!, able to connect either via direct cable connection or modem so you can compete in races against a friend.
 9/10

 Lastability: Once you've toured San Francisco and done a few races, there is little to keep you interested beyond the first hour.
 There are four different variants of Corvette, which up the skill level needed to drive them as your computer-controlled opponent is faster as your car's specs improve, though this isn't going to keep your attention longer-term.
 5/10